Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Determining the litter size of your dog can be helpful in many ways.
-For starters, it's important for mother dog's health.
+For starters, it's important for the mother dog's health.
 If the litter is determined to be too large, it may cause dystocia, the medical term used to depict birthing complications.

 How to Increase Litter Size in Dogs

 The number of puppies your dam will have isn't just a casual happening depending on how the stars are aligned the day of the mating.
-Rather, you are in control of several factors responsible for dog litter size, but may not be aware of it.
+Rather, you are in control of several factors responsible for dog litter size but may not be aware of it.
 Following are some factors that play a role in the dam's litter size.